nmaj0824/MLOps-Project1/README.md

 # MLOps-Project1
-This is  MLOps Project based on Vehicle Insurance
+This is  MLOps Project used for Vehicle Insurance